GIRK1 (KCNJ3) (NM_002239) Human Tagged ORF Clone Lentiviral Particle

 MW 56.7 kDa

 Summary Potassium channels are present in most mammalian cells, where they participate in a wide range of physiologic responses.
 The protein encoded by this gene is an integral membrane protein and inward-rectifier type potassium channel.
 The encoded protein, which has a greater tendency to allow potassium to flow into a cell rather than out of a cell, is controlled by G-proteins and plays an important role in regulating heartbeat.
 It associates with three other G-protein-activated potassium channels to form a heteromultimeric pore-forming complex that also couples to neurotransmitter receptors in the brain and whereby channel activation can inhibit action potential firing by hyperpolarizing the plasma membrane.
 These multimeric G-protein-gated inwardly-rectifying potassium (GIRK) channels may play a role in the pathophysiology of epilepsy, addiction, Down's syndrome, ataxia, and Parkinson's disease.
-Alternative splicing results in multiple transcript variants encoding distinct proteins. [provided by RefSeq, May 2012]
+Alternative splicing results in multiple transcript variants encoding distinct proteins. provided by RefSeq, May 2012

-Citations
+file-alt Citations

 *Delivery time may vary from web posted schedule.
 Occasional delays may occur due to unforeseen complexities in the preparation of your product.
 International customers may expect an additional 1-2 weeks in shipping.